TabithaSW/Steam_SentimentAnalysis/README.md

 Following the clustering, I plan to apply sentiment analysis using the VADER tool to determine the overall sentiment present within each cluster.
 This step will help quantify the positive, negative, or neutral sentiments in the reviews.
 To visually represent the findings, I will create word clouds that highlight the most frequent terms within each cluster, offering an immediate sense of the predominant themes.
 Additionally, I will use bar charts to present a comparative view of sentiments across different clusters, enabling a clear visualization of the data's emotional landscape.

+Visuals so far:
+- Wordclouds for each cluster.
+- Sentiment distribution across clusters using box and whisker and violin plot.
+- Average Sentiment Score Per Game.
+The K-means clustering model assigns sentiment scores to each review, and then, by aggregating these scores for each game and calculating the average, you obtain a single sentiment score representative of the overall sentiment for that game.
+This approach allows you to summarize the sentiment of each game based on the sentiments expressed in its reviews.

 **Flask Web Application**

 To make the insights derived from my analysis accessible and understandable, I am developing a Flask web application.
 This web app will serve HTML pages that display the results of the sentiment analysis and clustering in an interactive and user-friendly manner.
 By presenting the data through a web interface, I aim to provide both gamers and game developers with valuable insights into the gaming community's feedback, potentially guiding future game development and enhancing the gaming experience.